ClickHouse/ClickHouse/docs/en/getting_started/index.md

 ### From RPM Packages

-Yandex does not run ClickHouse on `rpm` based distributions and `rpm` packages are not as thoroughly tested.
+Yandex does not run ClickHouse on `rpm` based Linux distributions and `rpm` packages are not as thoroughly tested.
 So use them at your own risk, but there are many other companies that do successfully run them in production without any major issues.

-So for CentOS, RHEL or Fedora you have the following options:
+For CentOS, RHEL or Fedora there are the following options:
 * Packages from <https://repo.yandex.ru/clickhouse/rpm/stable/x86_64/> are generated from official `deb` packages by Yandex and have byte-identical binaries.
 * Packages from <https://github.com/Altinity/clickhouse-rpm-install> are built by independent company Altinity, but are used widely without any complaints.
 * Or you can use Docker (see below).

 ### From Docker Image

 Just follow the guide on [Docker Hub](https://hub.docker.com/r/yandex/clickhouse-server/).

-Inside it uses official `deb` packages, so SSE 4.2 support is also required.
+Those images use official `deb` packages inside.

 ### From Sources